Gumaiagu/Download-page/README.md

 ## Executing

-To execute, you need to have python, or a virtual environviment.
+To execute, you need to have Python and a virtual environviment (this one is not obligatory).

 Then, install: